Skip to Content

 Enroll in ELAHERE Support Services

-ELAHERE Support Services is committed to helping appropriate patients start on ELAHERE by offering access and reimbursement support as well as affordability assistance.
+ELAHERE Support Services (ESS) is committed to helping appropriate patients start on ELAHERE by offering access and reimbursement support, affordability assistance, and dedicated nursing support for patient questions based on the Prescribing Information.

 • Benefits investigation